caboosecodes/Python_Projects/README.md

 Provides the user to with a simple graphical user interface (GUI) to select a directory (folder) and a destination directory and transfers the files over if the files were created within the last 24 hours.

 # Miscellaneous files
-Various files that I have saved as I have made my way through The Tech Academy's Python Course.
+This repository also holds various files that I have saved as I have made my way through The Tech Academy's Python Course.